Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 • 8-12 year lifespan

-The mineral deposits prevent proper heat transfer, causing higher energy consumption, increased utility bills that can exceed $200 annually, inconsistent water temperatures, longer wait times for hot water, and unusual noises like popping or rattling.
+Mineral deposits prevent proper heat transfer, causing higher energy consumption, increased utility bills that can exceed $200 annually, inconsistent water temperatures, longer wait times for hot water, and unusual noises like popping or rattling.
 Regular maintenance prevents these issues and protects your investment.
+For broader prevention strategies, see our preventive plumbing maintenance guide.

 Trusted by Thousands